 Fence height may also be an issue for certain breeds.
-As a Kelpie owner, I know first hand how high some dogs can reach and how even the highest of walls can be scaled, so make a visit to your local hardware store to invest in some lattice to affix at an inward slant to prevent them climbing over as they grow.
+Some breeds can scale a 6 foot high wall, so make a visit to your local hardware store to invest in some lattice to affix at an inward slant to prevent them climbing over as they grow.

 Store any chemicals or garden products safely away and if do you have plants in your garden you should research any potential toxic varieties.

 Check out the Animal Poisons Helpline website HERE.